leafo/lapis/README.md

 * `busted` -- test Lua implementations
 * `busted spec_postgres` -- integration tests with PostgreSQL.
 Requires a running PostgreSQL server
 * `busted spec_mysql` -- integration tests with MySQL.
 Requires a running MySQL server
-* `busted spec_openresty/` -- integration tests with OpenResty.
+* `busted spec_openresty/` -- integration tests with OpenResty as a server.
 Requires installation of OpenResty & Databases
+* `busted spec_cqueues/` -- integration tests with [lua-http](https://github.com/daurnimator/lua-http) and cqueues as a server.

-Test suties that require databases need to have the initial database created.
+Test suites that require databases need to have the initial database created.
 A `lapis_test` database is created on each.
 You can run each command respectively.

 ```bash